List of EastEnders characters introduced in 2003: Graham Foster

 Graham Foster, played by Alex McSweeney, first appears as a customer in The Queen Victoria public house and befriends barmaid Little Mo Mitchell (Kacey Ainsworth).
 They become friends after discovering they both love crosswords and Graham gives Little Mo a pen to use when she does them.
 He also buys her a rose when a flower salesman is in the pub.
 In July 2023, it was announced by the Daily Mirror that McSweeney would be reprising his role as Graham.
 His return involves a storyline that sees Freddie Slater (Bobby Brazier) learn who his real father is, a story that McSweeney was excited to be part of and thought was important to tell.
 His return scenes aired on 2 August 2023.

 One night in the pub when he and Little Mo are alone, Graham refuses to leave until "Love Is All Around", which is playing on the jukebox, ends; Little Mo does not know he has put the song on repeat.
 Graham eventually makes his intentions towards Little Mo clear by trying to kiss her.
 She tries to flee, but Graham chases her and rapes her on the pub floor.
 This results in her conceiving their son, Freddie.

 Little Mo's father, Charlie Slater (Derek Martin) subsequently assaults Graham, resulting in three months imprisonment and a suspension of his taxi license.
 Graham then sues Charlie for compensation, which is paid by Little Mo's sister Kat Moon (Jessie Wallace) and her husband, Alfie (Shane Richie).
 They offer and Graham accepts £10,000, which they have borrowed from Andy Hunter (Michael Higgs).
 Graham boasts about spending the money until Kat warns him he will need it for protection, explaining what prison is like for men like him.

-On 5 November 2004, Graham appears before magistrates.
+On 5 November 2004, Graham appears before the Crown.
 After Little Mo gives her summary of events and her husband Billy (Perry Fenwick) defends her in his testimony, the court takes a recess.
 It is during this that Graham's mother Deirdre (Patricia Brake) approaches Little Mo and Freddie and reveals that Graham has two daughters, Ella and Rebecca, from his failed marriage, who he never sees.
 When Little Mo witnesses Graham verbally abusing Deirdre, she feels sorry for her, while explaining that it reminds her of how her late ex husband Trevor Morgan (Alex Ferns) spoke to her.
 Once back in the courtroom, Graham lies under oath, claiming that he sees his other children often, only for Little Mo's barrister to reveal it has been over three years since he last saw them.
 Graham gets into a rage from the dock, shouting at his mother and knowing that she has informed Little Mo of this.
 He is found guilty and sentenced to eight years in prison.
 Little Mo gives Deirdre her address and asks her to remain in contact.